 Chaga is now available to you with love and kindness.

 What is chaga good for?

-Chaga has an exceptional abundance of antioxidants (Super Oxide Dismutate, Betulinic Acids, Betulin, Melanin, etc.), so it works at the cellular level, protecting the body from free radicals and cell degeneration such as cancer.
-Also, naturally-occuring waxes in the chaga form a protective sheath around your cells, keeping them strong and immune to premature degeneration and “aging”.
+Studies have shown that Chaga has an exceptional abundance of antioxidants (Super Oxide Dismutate, Betulinic Acids, Betulin, Melanin, etc.).
+Antioxidants work at the cellular level: protecting the body from free radicals and cell degeneration such as cancer.
+It is believed that naturally-occuring waxes in the chaga form a protective sheath around your cells, keeping them strong and immune to premature degeneration and “aging”.

-Chaga strengthens the immune system, and is anti-fungal, anti-bacterial and anti-inflammatory.
+Chaga has beta glucans, a compound that strengthens the immune system.
+Chaga is believed to be anti-fungal, anti-bacterial and anti-inflammatory.
 Thus it is an effective tonic against candida and various infections.

 Chaga is extremely alkalizing, and thus balances the whole body.
 It has no buzz; in fact, people find chaga to be very grounding.

-Chaga has shown positive effects on people suffering from many many conditions, such as cancer, internal infection, immune system difficulties, DNA degeneration, ulcers and digestive disorders, diabetes, cardiovascular diseases, respiratory problems, etc. See Dr. Cass Ingram’s book The Cure is in the Forest for more information on this remarkable superfood.
+Chaga has shown positive effects on people suffering from many many conditions, such as cancer, internal infection, immune system difficulties, DNA degeneration, ulcers and digestive disorders, diabetes, cardiovascular diseases, respiratory problems, etc. See David Wolfe’s book: chaga king of the medicinal mushrooms and Dr. Cass Ingram’s book The Cure is in the Forest for more information on this remarkable superfood.

-Chaga is a good source of rare vitamins D and B, and many minerals.
+Chaga is a good source of many minerals such a zinc.